 We are particularly interested in evidence on:

-- the effectiveness of the DfT's bus policies
+- the effectiveness of the Department for Transport's bus policies

 - factors affecting bus use, including reliability, congestion and the ways bus companies are dealing with congestion, and the effectiveness of bus priority measures (for example bus lanes and priority signalling)